DanielQA123/ims-demo/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* I would like to thank, Christophor Perrins.
-* Inspiration
+* Inspiration: Mumhamad Ali and My family and Peers.
-* etc
+* I would to thank Aswene and Vinesh, for giving me advice to develop this project.